fudgebucket27/LoopringSmartWalletRecoveryPhraseExtractor/README.md

 5. Your recovery passphrase should then be displayed

 # TO DO
-Figure out how to get the derived account address / private key that Loopring uses as we are currently getting the first account index.
+Figure out how to get the derived account address / private key that Loopring uses, as we are currently getting the first account index.